lbliii/lbeezr/content/post/how-to-setup-hugo-for-documentation.md

 Press Ctrl+C to stop
 ```

-## Preview Your Site
+### View Your Site Locally

-4. Open a web browser.
+1. Open a web browser.
-5. Navigate to the URL provided in the printout; typically `http://localhost:1313/`.
+2. Navigate to the URL provided in the printout; typically `http://localhost:1313/`.

 As long as your terminal window is active, any new files or changes saved in atom should update automatically in your localhost preview.
 If they do not update as expected, I recommend two things: